-Kubernetes Engine is a powerful cluster manager and orchestration system for running your Docker containers.
-Kubernetes Engine schedules your containers into the cluster and manages them automatically based on the requirements you define (such as CPU and memory).
+Google Kubernetes Engine is a powerful cluster manager and orchestration system for running your Docker containers.
+GKE schedules your containers into the cluster and manages them automatically based on the requirements you define (such as CPU and memory).
 It's built on the open source Kubernetes system, giving you the flexibility to take advantage of on-premises, hybrid, or public cloud infrastructure.

 Creating and Updating Container Clusters